 Zhou Dynasty History

-The Zhou conquered the Shang Dynasty about 1100 BC (the traditional date is 1122).
+May 2017 - The Zhou conquered the Shang Dynasty about 1100 BC (the traditional date is 1122 BC).
 The Zhou said that the reason they were able to conquer the Shang was that Heaven was on their side.
 According to Chinese stories, backed up in some points by oracle bones, the first really independent king of the Zhou Dynasty was King Wu.
 According to the stories, King Wu led a big army with chariots down the south bank of the Yellow River.
 In 1046 BC King Wu crossed the Yellow River and conquered the Shang Dynasty at the Battle of Muye.
 Many of the Shang soldiers went over to King Wu's side, because the Shang emperor, Di Xin, was unpopular.

 During the Western Zhou dynasty, the emperors ruled from great walled cities like those of the Shang Dynasty.
 Western Zhou emperors relied on big strong armies to stay in power.
 These armies learned from Central Asia how to use a lot of chariots all together to win battles.
 The emperors led the armies out on campaigns almost every year, either fighting Central Asian invaders or keeping their kingdom together by preventing revolts.
 (Compare the Assyrians at the other end of Asia about the same time.)